Thomas is depicted as the youngest disciple.

 (Th.
 2) Jesus said, “Let him who seeks to continue seeking until he finds.
 When he finds, he will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the All.”

-Luke 17:21 “The kingdom of God is not coming with signs to be observed; nor will they say, ‘Lo, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you.”
+Luke 17:21: “The kingdom of God is not coming with signs to be observed; nor will they say, ‘Lo, here it is!’ or ‘There!’ for behold, the kingdom of God is in the midst of you.”

 Both scriptures reference the kingdom of God being within.
 Both sayings also point to soul-identity, who you are, when Jesus says, “then you will become known…as sons of the living father” (Th.
 3).
 The focus is on realizing your sonship.
 This saying points in a clear direction with a known result.
+It is recognition of the person’s now inherited soul identity.

-The first three sentences referring to birds, fish, and then the kingdom within may be pointing out that one should not be distracted and quit looking here and there for God and his kingdom, for He (His spirit) is within you just as His kingdom is within you.
+The first three sentences referring to birds, fish, and then the kingdom within may be pointing out that one should not be distracted and to quit looking here and there for God and his kingdom, for He (His spirit) is within you just as His kingdom is within you.
 A kingdom without a king is an empty structure and of no account.
-In light of this, Jesus then says, [But], “when you come to know yourselves, then you become known” [revealed to yourself and God], and from this revelation, you come into an identity as a Child of God.
+In light of this, Jesus then says, “when you come to know yourselves, then you become known” [revealed to yourself and God], and from this revelation, you come into the more actual identity as a Child of God.
 So, Jesus seeks to establish identity through revelation, knowing, or realization, not just belief or emotional conviction.
 As revealed in Thomas 9, sowing good seeds may accomplish this task.

 (Th.
 4) Jesus said, “The man old in days will not hesitate to ask a small child seven days old about the place of life, and he will live.
 For many who are first will become last, and they will become one and the same.”

 The child of seven days is sinless, pure, and particularly not tainted by the restraints of legalism.
+The child of its nature is revelatory.

 *See Mt.
-20: 1-16; see Mk.
+20:1-16; see Mk.
 10: 42-45.

 (Th.
 5) Jesus said, “Recognize what is in your sight, and that which is hidden to you will become plain to you.
 For there is nothing hidden which will not become manifest.”

-Matthew 10:26 “So have no fear of them; for nothing is covered that will not be revealed, or hidden that will not be known.”
+Matthew 10.26: “So have no fear of them; for nothing is covered that will not be revealed, or hidden that will not be known.”

-Mark 4:22 “For there is nothing hid, except to be made manifest; nor is anything secret, except to come to light.
+Mark 4.22: “For there is nothing hid, except to be made manifest; nor is anything secret, except to come to light.

-Luke 12:3 “Nothing is covered up that will not be revealed, or hidden that will not be known.”
+Luke 12.3: “Nothing is covered up that will not be revealed, or hidden that will not be known.”

-In Matthew, Jesus seems to be speaking about others, or the world, and not to fear the world, for they of the world will be revealed or exposed.
+In Matthew, Jesus seems to be speaking about others, or the world, and not to fear the world, for the world will be revealed or exposed.
 However, the theme seems to convey that you cannot hide, that all will be eventually revealed within you and about you, “except to come to light,” referenced in the Mark scripture.
 There is the implication of transparency, with nothing to hide, nothing to conceal, nothing to lie about or deceive.
-Walking in the Way is illustrated as a revealing walk, “that which is hidden to you will become plain to you.”
-The walk is in context within the world but remains the province of God.
+Walking in the Way is illustrated as a revealing walk: “that which is hidden to you will become plain to you.”
+The walk is in context within the world, but remains the province of God.

 (Th.
 6) His disciples questioned him and spoke, “Do you want us to fast?
 How shall we pray?
 Shall we give alms?
 What diet do we observe?”